ATANU50/Newton-Interpolations---MATLAB/README.md

 2. Newton Backward Interpolation

 ## Story
-In my Numerical Analysis class, we (me + other students) have been assigned to write a program for these two methods.
+In our Numerical Analysis class, we (me + other students) had been assigned to write a program for these two methods.
 I tried searching Google for a pre-made program.
 But...
 I did not find any.

 Yes, I had found few programs for Newton Forward Interpolation but they were hard to understand and were for fixed number of values.